ARTICLE

 Definition of virtual (digital) assets

-Both federal (from SCA and/or the Central Bank) and local jurisdictions (for example, from VARA (Dubai), DFSA (DIFC free zone), or FSRA (ADGM free zone)) licenses are likely to be required to undertake issuance of the security tokens or virtual assets exchange services.
+As for the issuance of security tokens or their exchange, federal (of SCA and/or of the Central Bank) and/or local jurisdictions' (for example, of VARA (mainland Dubai), DFSA (DIFC free zone), or FSRA (ADGM free zone)) licenses are likely to be required.

-Remarkably, so-called utility tokens are not considered digital assets.
-Consequently, utility tokens are less regulated (and their issuers are still considered designated non-financial businesses & professions (DNFBPs) that are subject to the UAE Anti-Money Laundering Law).
+Remarkably, so-called utility tokens are not considered digital assets – they are less regulated; their issuers are considered as DNFBPs that are subject to the UAE Anti-Money Laundering Law.

 Definition and practical use of cryptocurrency